control-toolbox/Tutorials.jl/docs/src/tutorial-free-times-initial.md

 ## In this tutorial, we explore an optimal control problem with free initial time `t0`.

-Here is the required packages for the tutorial:
+Here are the required packages for the tutorial:

 ```@example initial_time
 using OptimalControl